Reforms of Portuguese orthography: Problems with the original orthography

 In other cases, where an unstressed low vowel was the result of the elision of the consonants c or p before c, ç, t, the consonant was kept in the spelling, to denote the quality of the preceding vowel.
 For example, in the word intercepção, which is stressed on its last syllable, the letter p is not pronounced, but indicates that the second e is pronounced /ɛ/, as opposed to the second e in intercessão, which is pronounced /ɨ/.
 Other examples of words where a silent consonant was left to lower the previous vowel are objecção and factor.
 In Brazilian Portuguese, the vowels in question are pronounced just like any other unstressed vowels, and, since there is no phonetic ambiguity to undo, the words are simply spelled objeção, fator, and so on.

 The orthography distinguished between stressed éi and stressed ei.
 In Brazilian Portuguese, these diphthongs are indeed different, but in most dialects of European Portuguese both are pronounced the same way, and éi appears only by convention in some oxytone plural nouns and adjectives.
 This led to divergent spellings such as idéia (Brazil) and ideia (Portugal).

-The Brazilian spelling has a, ê or ô in several words where the European orthography has á, é or ó, due to different pronunciation.
-For example, cf. pensamos, gênero, tônico (Brazil) with pensámos, género, tónico (Portugal).
-This happens when the vowels are stressed before the nasal consonants m or n, followed by another vowel, in which case both types of vowel may occur in European Portuguese, but Brazilian Portuguese allows only high vowels.
+Due to differing pronunciations, Brazilian spelling has a, ê or ô in several words where the European orthography has, respectively, á, é or ó.
+For example, compare pensamos, gênero, tônico (Brazil) with pensámos, género, tónico (Portugal).
+This happens because — when the aforementioned vowels are stressed before the nasal consonants m or n and followed by another vowel —, European Portuguese includes either the high or low vowel forms, while Brazilian Portuguese only uses low vowels in such positions.